 Roundhouses employed hundreds of workers who worked around the clock in shifts called “tricks.”
-The main focus of these shops were to repair and maintain existing trains, as well as develop new ones.
+The main focus of these shops was to repair and maintain existing trains, as well as develop new ones.
 Therefore, there were skilled craftsmen, their apprentices, and helpers working together on steam locomotives brought in from the passenger station or freight yard.
-These locomotives were fueled by burning coal, wood or oil, to produce steam in a boiler; this steam is what drives the engine.
+These engines were fueled by burning coal, wood or oil, to produce steam in a boiler; this steam is what drives the engine.

 While skilled craftsmen and their helpers performed repairs, engine wipers removed grime and then polished the upper parts of the locomotives.
 More laborers greased their moving parts.
 Locomotives received a washout by Boiler Washers every 30 days to remove sludge and scale that had built up from impurities in the water.
 Once servicing or minor repairs were complete, fire builders returned locomotives to steam while fire watchmen responsible for a number of engines kept them steaming sufficiently so that full boiler pressure could be raised in a short time to ensure prompt departure.” – Theodore Kornweibel Jr., in Railroads in the African American Experience

 Why was it important for the Boiler Washer to washout locomotives every 30 days?
-Scale and sludge that would build up from impurities in the water could corrode the boiler to the point that it would have to be rebuilt or replaced, which was very expensive.
+Scale and sludge that would build-up from impurities in the water could corrode the boiler to the point that it would have to be rebuilt or replaced, which was very expensive.

 How is a Washout done?

 According to Wikipedia, a washout is done by